 16. Sparkling Bird Ornament

 Have you ever wondered what to do with old Christmas cards that were too pretty to throw away?
 Now you can make these beautiful sparkling bird ornaments using Christmas cards that will become family treasures.
 Go to Kids & Glitter for the patterns and tutorial.
-Remember the cards you get today will be vintage in times to come.
-Vintage Christmas tree ornaments in the making.

 17. Vintage Santas